theTrueMikeBrown/SimpleIdentityServerDoc/docs/installation/manual/index.rst

 ===================

 This article will show you how to manually install the product on Windows.
-First download the MSI from the URL and launch it.
+First download the MSI from the URL and launch it as **administrator**.

 .. contents:: Sections:
   :local: